JackJey/privacy-sandcastle/README.md

 ### HTTP SSL Certificate

-https:// protocol requires a valid certificate for your browser, this is done by using mkcert to create a local certification authority that will be trusted by your local browser.
+`https://` scheme requires a valid certificate for your browser, this is done by using mkcert to create a local certification authority that will be trusted by your local browser.
 Later we will be creating a certificate for each of the privacy sandcastle service and configure nginx to serve those certificates.

 Run the command below to create the development Certificate Authority: